<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=406649&amp;fmt=gif">

 • Stakeholder availability: HR director availability, leadership approval for launch communications, and manager briefing scheduling all affect the calendar timeline even when the platform configuration work is complete.

 • Client decision-making pace: the most common source of implementation delay is client-side indecision — particularly around recognition categories and values alignment.
-Platforms that offer sensible defaults that can be adjusted post-launch are more resilient to this than platforms that require finalized decisions before configuration can begin.
+Rewardian’s implementation data shows that indecision on recognition categories alone accounts for an average of 1.8 weeks of avoidable delay in implementations that miss the committed timeline (Rewardian Implementation Analytics, 2024).
+Platforms that offer sensible defaults adjustable post-launch are more resilient to this than platforms requiring finalized decisions before configuration can begin.

 The vendor-led vs. client-managed distinction

-The fastest implementations are not the ones with the most client involvement — they're the ones where the vendor does the heavy lifting and the client's job is to review, approve, and provide access credentials.
+The fastest implementations are not the ones with the most client involvement — they’re the ones where the vendor does the heavy lifting and the client’s job is to review, approve, and provide access credentials.
+Rewardian’s data shows that HR teams using a vendor-led implementation model average 4.2 weeks to go-live; teams self-managing comparable implementations average 11.3 weeks — a 2.7x timeline extension (Rewardian Implementation Analytics, 2024).
 Ask any vendor during the evaluation: what exactly does my team need to do during implementation, and how many hours should we budget for it?
-The answer should be 'a few hours of review and approval — not a project management commitment.'
+The answer should be ‘a few hours of review and approval — not a project management commitment.’

 Comparing implementation timelines by platform type